 Projects need to assess the TRL (i) before their work and (ii) indicate by how many levels the technology readiness advances in case of a successful outcome of their project.
 Projects need to aim at advancing towards TRLs 5, 6, 7, 8 or 9.
-There will be an emphasis on market-driven projects ready for large-scale implementation around 2030.
-However, projects may include lower TRLs depending on national funding rules.
+There will be an emphasis on market-driven projects ready for large-scale implementation around 2030, implying industrial relevance for all projects.
+However, activities at lower TRLs may be included if they contribute to the higher TRL goal of the overall project.